jlhopkins28160-zz/TopcoderTHRIVE/README.md

 # TopcoderTHRIVE
-Jupyter notebooks supporting THRIVE articles for Topcoder
+Jupyter notebooks and screenshots supporting THRIVE articles for Topcoder